EnterOrion/weather-app/README.md

 # Weather App

 ## About
 What's the weather like outside?
-What about in London?
-China?
-Utilizing the OpenWeatherMap API, you can find out the weather in any city.
+This is a simple weather application using the OpenWeatherMap API.
+By default, the location is set to London, but the user can search for any city in the world and it will display the weather for today.

+## Tools
+This was built with Webpack, SASS, and vanilla JavaScript.

+## Live preview